-The term merger has not been defined under the Companies Act 1956 or Income Tax Act 1961, however, Companies Act 2013 explain the concept merger.
-The merger can be defined as a combination of two or more entities to make a new entity.
+The term merger has not been defined under the Companies Act 1956 or Income Tax Act 1961, however, Companies Act 2013 explains the concept merger.
+Merger can be defined as a combination of two or more entities to make a new entity.

 Merging Company: The entity which transfers its assets to other entity.